about.jpeg

 + + +

-This blog is published in honor of Avery Cardinal Dulles and Father Richard John Neuhaus under the spiritual patronage of Saint Maximilian Kolbe and Saint Padre Pio.
+This blog is published in honor of the late Avery Cardinal Dulles and the late Father Richard John Neuhaus under the spiritual patronage of Saint Maximilian Kolbe and Saint Padre Pio.
 All were champions of truth, justice, and fidelity to the Risen Lord.